Ashu3208/Cpcodes/README.md

 # Mycodes
-Practice codes
-This repository contains codes which may be helpful in coding
+This repository contains codes for various cp problems.